Reinforcement Learning with Algorithms from Probabilistic Structure Estimation: Primer on reinforcement learning

 \begin{itemize} \item \emph{uncontrolled MDPs}---state transition probabilities do not depend on actions, i.e., all pages of $P(:)$ are equal; and \item \emph{controlled MDPs}---state transition probabilities depend on actions, i.e., the pages of $P(:)$ are not all equal. \end{itemize}

 Uncontrolled MDPs, being a special case of controlled MDPs, require less complex algorithms to solve.
-Next, we discuss some archetypal RL algorithms for solving each of these classes of MDP.
+Next, we discuss some common RL algorithms for solving each of these classes of MDP.